Parag08/service-discovery/README.md

 <b>Consul based service discovery for nodejs application</b>

 this service discovery can be used by any app which can have a http interface

+<b>bugs and improvements</b>

+1. If a service(library) only wants to interact with other service and doesn't want to become a part itself [there should be provision for such services also]
+2. wrappers can be created in any language as it's just a Http request [create wrapper for python, go and java]